sysdea-libs/decanter/README.md

 ## Status

-Experimental
+Highly Experimental.
+Has not yet been used outside of basic testing, the API is still highly in flux.

 ## Example

-The API is still in flux, but the following shows the basic concepts of decision points to customise resource handling:

 ```elixir
 defmodule UserResource do